coreshop/CoreShop/docs/docs/03_Development/06_Order/21_TemplateHelper.md

 # Order Template/Twig Helper

+CoreShop provides a Twig filter for obtaining the current state of an order.

 ## Order State

-There is one Filter which returns you the current state for an order:
+To get the current state of an order, use the following Twig filter:

 ```twig
 {{ dump(order|coreshop_order_state) }}